 Well, there you have it.

-If you need any help at all while signing up your self-hosted WordPress site with SiteGround, then don’t hesitate to comment below, or send me an email: [email protected] and I’ll be sure to help you the best I can. 🙂
+If you need any help at all while you start a profitable blog with SiteGround, then don’t hesitate to comment below, or send me an email: [email protected] and I’ll be sure to help you the best I can. 🙂

 Until next time,